Morgy93/foodsharing/docs/docs/frontend/refactor/php-to-vue.md

 vueApply('#dashboard')
 ```

 When replacing a complete page, you could add the page to the [base.twig#L63](https://gitlab.com/foodsharing-dev/foodsharing/-/blob/master/templates/layouts/base.twig#L63).
-Which gives you more control over the page because the `else` uses an old grid, which won't stop using.
+Which gives you more control over the page because the `else` uses an old grid, which won't stop using. <!-- ToDo What is the else? and what will it not stop using? -->

 ```twig
 {% if route in 'dashboard,index,content'|split(',') %}
 ```

 > Maybe you need to extend [shame-old-style-corrections.scss#L1-4](https://gitlab.com/foodsharing-dev/foodsharing/-/blob/master/client/src/scss/shame-old-style-corrections.scss#L1-4).
-To remove the margin.
+To remove the margin. <!-- ToDo Why does the margin require removal? -->

 ## Hard part
-* Find the code position, where **HTML** is in use.
+* Find the code position, where **HTML** is in use. <!--ToDo The generated html files?
+Or where those are generated in the code? -->
-* Extract the used variables
+* Extract the used variables <!-- How?
+For what?-->

-<details><summary>Some examples</summary>
+<details><summary>Some examples</summary> <!--ToDo of what? -->

 ```php
 return $this->twig->render('pages/FoodSharePoint/foodSharePointTop.html.twig', [